Key, Object & Pet Location Tags

 9754202 Low power radio frequency communication, Ken Gudan, Sergey Chemishkian, Jonathan J. Hull, Matthew S. Reynolds, Ricoh, 2014-03-06, -

-LoJack is the opposite of HiJack.
+LoJack is the antithesis of HiJack.
+(Wiki: Piracy)

 4177466 Auto theft detection system, William R. Reagan, Lo Jack Corp, 1979-12-04, -